Registration Policy on Adding/Dropping Courses

 Adding and Dropping

 Any adds or drops approved for processing outside web registration dates must be documented on the Add/Drop Form.
 All necessary signatures must be obtained in order for the form to be processed in The Office of the University Registrar.
 Under most circumstances, forms are processed within two business days.
-Once processed, a copy of the form will be scanned into the student’s academic record.
+Once processed, a copy of the form will be maintained in the student’s academic record.
 It is the student’s responsibility to inquire with the Bursar’s Office regarding any expected refunds, as well as additional tuition owed.
 Outstanding balances may prohibit additional registration and/or receipt of the diploma.

 Under no circumstances may a student ask another individual to register her or him on her or his behalf.
 This includes peers, faculty, and other support staff.
 Only students may register for courses; outside designated web registration dates, personnel from The Office of the University Registrar may do so.

 Census Date and Failure to Pay Tuition and Fees

 Absolutely no changes to enrollment will be made after the Census Date, including adding additional hours to a variable hour course for which the student is already registered.
 Furthermore, a student who fails to pay tuition and fees by the Census Date or make sufficient payment arrangements with the Bursar’s Office will be permanently dropped from all their courses that semester.
 Students who are administratively withdrawn from all classes as a result of failure to pay or make suitable payment arrangements with the Bursar’s Office by Census Date will not have any transcriptable record of enrollment for that term.

 The student’s tuition and fees will then be recalculated to reflect a balance of zero.
 During that term, the student does not carry any registration, but may register along with other students for the subsequent semester.
 The student should meet with an academic advisor or designated associate dean to determine how the curriculum might be rearranged to acquire the number of semester credit hours and specific courses required to attain the degree sought.